Briefs: Women

 A figure skater wears a costume with attached briefs under the skirt.

 "Briefs" also refers to a style of women's and girls' panties that is typically cut with a high waist to provide full coverage of the hips and buttocks.
 A control brief is a kind of high-waisted panty girdle.
 French-cut or high-cut briefs expose more of the front part of the thigh, while boy briefs have short legs, similar to men's trunk briefs, often combined with a lower waist.

 Full briefs cover the woman's upper-thighs, with some styles covering up to the navel.
 Midi briefs are a hybrid between boyshorts and a full brief, sitting on the woman's hips while providing full-coverage.
 Brazilian-style women's briefs, usually made of modal-fabric, have high-cut legs and sit low across the hips.
 The back is wider than a thong, but often smaller than other women's brief styles, making Brazilian briefs an ideal choice for women to avoid showing a visible panty line without having to wear a thong.

 Briefs is also the name given to costumed outerwear worn by female dancers and athletes in sports such as cheerleading, figure skating, and tennis.
-These briefs are typically worn under a short skirt; they may be attached to the skirt or dress body, or a separate garment (cheer briefs, or spankies).
+These briefs are typically worn under a short skirt; they may be attached to the skirt or dress body, or a separate garment (such as cheer briefs, or spankies).

 Possible effect on male fertility

 Research on the effect of men wearing tight underpants, like briefs, on male fertility is inconclusive.
-Briefs, boxer briefs, etc. have been blamed for negatively affecting sperm production, since they may interfere with cooling of the testes.
-However, not all research has come to the same conclusion.
+Tight-fitting underwear (such as briefs and boxer briefs) have been blamed for negatively affecting sperm production, since they may interfere with cooling of the testicles.
+However, not all research have used the same conclusion.
 A study in the October 1998 Journal of Urology, for example, concluded that underpant type is unlikely to have a significant effect on male fertility.